|

 A very interesting ivory object for Mycenae dated LH II.
 It is probably the upper part of a sceptre representing a shield in figure-of-eight with an upper ring with a triangolar hole. |

-| In this ivory plate from Delos dated LH IIIA/B (about 1350 BC) a warrior equipped with boar tusks helmet and body-shield in figure-of-eight is represented.
+In this ivory plate from Delos dated LH IIIA/B (about 1350 BC) a warrior equipped with boar tusks helmet and body-shield in figure-of-eight is represented.
 The shield seems to have a reinforced internal rim.
-This specimen together the above mentioned pottery fragment from Tiryns attested that the body-shields were also used during the late periods of the Late Helladic.
+This specimen together the above mentioned pottery fragment from Tiryns gives evidence that the body-shields were also used during the late periods of the Late Helladic.

 |